Kitchen Table: Women of Color Press

-Kitchen Table: Women of Color Press was an activist feminist press that was closely related to the National Black Feminist Organization (NBFO) which was started in 1980 following a phone conversation between Barbara Smith and at the suggestion of her friend, poet Audre Lorde.
-Beverly and Barbara Smith and their associate Demita Frazier together cofounded the Combahee River Collective (CRC).
-The Kitchen Table: Women of Color Press was most active beginning in 1981, but the Press became inactive soon after Audre Lorde's death in 1992.
-Smith explains how the motivation for starting a press run by and for women of color was that "as feminist and lesbian of color writers, we knew that we had no options for getting published, except at the mercy or whim of others, whether in the context of alternative or commercial publishing, since both are white-dominated."
+Kitchen Table: Women of Color Press was an activist feminist press, closely related to the National Black Feminist Organization (NBFO), that was started in 1980 by Barbara Smith, Beverly Smith, Cherríe Moraga, and poet Audre Lorde.
+Beverly Smith and Barbara Smith, and their associate Demita Frazier, had together cofounded the Combahee River Collective (CRC).
+The Kitchen Table became inactive soon after Audre Lorde's death in 1992.
+The motivation for starting a press run by and for women of color was that "as feminist and lesbian of color writers, we knew that we had no options for getting published, except at the mercy or whim of others, whether in the context of alternative or commercial publishing, since both are white-dominated."

 Background

 In the early 1970s, Barbara Smith was teaching courses about black women writers at Emerson College.
 However, she found that the books she required for her courses were often out of print and it was difficult to obtain specific novels.
-She has said that, "That was because nobody cared if [Zora Neale Hurston's] "Their Eyes Were Watching God" or Ann Petry's "The Street" was available.
+She has said that, "That was because nobody cared if Zora Neale Hurston's Their Eyes Were Watching God or Ann Petry's The Street was available.
 People did not care because they were considered to be marginal and unimportant writers."

 Another main factor that ultimately led to the development of Kitchen Table was the racism within the mainstream women's movement during the late 1970s and early 1980s.
 As a result, women of color decided to come up with their own alternative.